quobyte/openstack_patches/full_quobyte_patch/README.md

-## Full Quobyte patch
+## Full Quobyte patch (Work in progress)

-These patches contain all relevant fixes and changes for the given OpenStack releases and projects.
+When complete these patches contain all relevant fixes and changes for the given OpenStack releases and projects.
 By applying this patch no other patches from this repository need to be applied to an installation.
-The fixed & improved issues are:
+The fixed & improved issues currently patched are:

 - Cinder
     - Fixes bug [1685277](https://bugs.launchpad.net/cinder/+bug/1685277) with patch [458885](https://review.openstack.org/#/c/458885/) in order to enable the usage of the Cinder Generic Volume Cache with the Quobyte driver (_this fix is only applied for the Ocata release_).